AhaLabs/stellar-cli/FULL_HELP_DOCS.md

   Possible values: `true`, `false`

 * `--instructions <INSTRUCTIONS>` — Number of instructions to simulate
-* `--build-only` — Build the transaction only write the base64 xdr to stdout
+* `--build-only` — Build the transaction and only write the base64 xdr to stdout

   Possible values: `true`, `false`

-* `--sim-only` — Simulation the transaction only write the base64 xdr to stdout
+* `--sim-only` — Simulate the transaction and only write the base64 xdr to stdout

   Possible values: `true`, `false`